PITTSBURGH PENGUINS SELECT IKEGAMI HDK-77EC CMOS CAMERAS AND HDL-50 CMOS POV HDTV CAMERA FOR CONSOL ENERGY CENTER

 “Our guys go non-stop – there is no off-season for us,” says Chris DeVivo, Director of Media Technology for the Pittsburgh Penguins.
 “We chose Ikegami because we needed cameras that would match our production team’s imagination and abilities.
 If someone is editing or compositing footage that was captured by our Ikegami HDK-77ECs or HDL-50, it looks as good as it came off of a network truck.”

 In addition to providing live in-game video on the 18,087-seat arena’s 25-ft. x 15-ft.
 HD scoreboard, the Penguins produce a wide range of 1080i video content year-round, including promos, TV shows, advertising, and B-roll as well as supplying regional and national networks with footage.
-(Diversified Systems of Kenilworth NJ was the systems integrator for the Pittsburgh Penguins’ new HD media center at the CONSOL Energy Center.)
 Given the opportunity to build an all-new production plant from the ground up with total 1080i workflow, DeVivo arranged a shootout to select the ideal camera for the facility.

 “We did the test, and as soon as I saw the Ikegami, I said, ‘Whose camera is that?’ – it stood out that much,” DeVivo says.
 “It just looks more real.
 The CMOS image processing helped to separate the HDK-77EC from the rest of the pack, right out of the box.
 The value made it an even easier choice – I couldn’t believe the picture I was getting from such a cost-effective camera.”